fr1t2/docs.theqrl.org/_docs/wallet/ledger-nano-s.md

 >**If you forget or lose your keys, nobody will be able to help you!**
 {: .info}

+#### OTS Key Index

+When you create a new wallet you create an XMSS tree, which is comprised of many one time use signatures.
+Every signature is referenced as your OTS index or [One Time Signature](/developers/ots) key index.
+The Ledger will now hold 2 XMSS trees (QRL Addresses) in it's memory space.

+>**The OTS key index is limited.** You can only use each key **ONCE**.
+When you've used your _last_ key, you will no longer be able to sign transactions.
+This cannot be stressed enough!
+{: .danger}

+Your Ledger Nano S will keep track of OTS keys for you, however if you ever lose the device and need to reinstall on a new device, you will have to reset your XMSS index inside the [QRL Web Wallet](https://wallet.theqrl.org/).
+You can rely on the state of the node you're communicating with; however this will not keep track of failed transactions where a signature was broadcast to the network and subsequently failed.
+It is best to track all OTS key usage elsewhere to ensure you never reuse the same OTS key.

+> **NOTE** With your last key you must empty your wallet.
+If you use all of your OTS Key Indexes with funds in the wallet, these funds will be **lost FOREVER** (Don't worry, there are plenty of warnings along the way.)
+{: .info}

+The [QRL Web Wallet](https://wallet.theqrl.org/) will provide ample warnings you are running low on OTS Keys (<=50) to ensure you have plenty of time to move your coins to a new address.
+It is up to you to move them, however!

 #### OTS Key Tracking